usmanity/stream/week2/notes.md

 # thoughts on week 2 stream
 1. I'm going set up remarkable to demo concepts
 2. hopefully the stream was comprehensive enough.
+3. recorded video was not high quality, was probably around 720p.